On the Bias of Next-Token Predictors Toward Systematically Inefficient Reasoning: A Shortest-Path Case Study: Additional results

 \subsection{Additional statistics on CoTs}

 We further analyze the effects of varying the efficiency temperature $\eta$ on the Chain-of-Thought (CoT) length.
-Fig.~\ref{fig:histogram_cot} shows histograms of the number of CoT steps for $\eta = \pm 5$.
-Notably, the distribution for $\eta = -5$ exhibits a broader range of step counts, suggesting intuitively that the $\eta = +5$ traces should be easier to fit.
+Fig.~\ref{fig:histogram_cot} shows histograms of the number of CoT steps for $\eta=\pm5$.
+Notably, the distribution for $\eta=-5$(DFS) exhibits a broader range of step counts, suggesting intuitively that the $\eta=+5$(DP) traces should be easier to fit.

 Similarly, Fig.~\ref{fig:gt_costs} illustrates the distribution of integer additions encountered in a typical training set for the two types of traces.
-While both models receive more than sufficient examples in the lower values of the matrix, where the bulk of the addition operations take place, it is clear that the model trained with $\eta = +5$ requires fewer addition operations to learn compared to $\eta = -5$, which would point to a simpler task acquisition for the efficient setting.
+While both models receive more than sufficient examples in the lower values of the matrix, where the bulk of the addition operations take place, it is clear that the model trained with $\eta=+5$(DP) requires fewer addition operations to learn compared to $\eta=-5$(DFS), which would point to a simpler task acquisition for the efficient setting and, in principle, give the (DP) approach an advantage in terms of learnability.

 These additional statistics further underscore the critical importance of reasoning trace structure for effective learning.